-Paper 2 3 hours There are 4 or 5 questions of different marks and lengths on Mechanics (worth a total of 4 44 marks) followed by 4 or 5 questions of different marks and lengths on Statistics (worth of 43 or 44 marks) and one final question worth 12 or 14 marks.
-The final question consist alternatives, one on Mechanics and one on Statistics. a total Candidates should answer all questions except for the last question where only one of the P
+Paper 2 3 hours

+There are 4 or 5 questions of different marks and lengths on Mechanics (worth a total of 43 or 44 marks) followed by 4 or 5 questions of different marks and lengths on Statistics (worth a total of 43 or 44 marks) and one final question worth 12 or 14 marks.
+The final question consists of two alternatives, one on Mechanics and one on Statistics.